 DRIVERS PERSONAL SAFETY AND AGE LIMIT:

 Age limit is 6 years through the day you turn 15 years old.
+If you turn 15 years old before July 1st, you must move up.
 You MUST provide 2 copies of birth certificate to race.
-If participant turns 15, he/she is done.
 All drivers must wear an approved SFI-1 certified or SFI3-2A/1 fire suit.
 SFI certification patch is required on suit.

 All drivers must wear at least a full face D.O.T. certified helmet.
 A full faced Snell-rated helmet is recommended Snell SA95 or higher is recommended